MTASZTAKI/ApertusVR/README.md

 # ApertusVR
-Platfrom-free, embeddable, distributed and shared virtual reality
+Distributed scene sharing engine for virtual and/or augmented reality on any platform

 ## About